Miacarmen/mia-carmen-portfolio/README.md

 ## Description

 Portfolio built with react.
-All my Web Development Apps and Illustrations in one place.
+Checkout my Web Development Apps, Illustrations, and resume all in one place.

 ## Deployed Site